RhinoSecurityLabs/little-stitch/README.md

 ### Server

-Currently this PoC does not differentiate between clients so you'll likely want a firewall setup allowing ports 11100-11300 only from the client IP address.
+Currently, this PoC does not differentiate between clients so you'll likely want a firewall setup allowing ports 11100-11300 only from the client IP address.
 Other clients connecting to these ports while the server running will change the output.